 Brooksville Domestic Violence Defense Lawyer

 Receiving a domestic violence charge is a serious and stressful situation.
-If you have been charged with a domestic violence offense like assault or battery in Hernando County, Sumter County, Citrus County, or the surrounding areas, including Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, and Bushnell, contact Ashley M. Aulls, P.A..
-Ashley Aulls comes from a background of successful legal professionals and has 15 years of his own experience serving clients like you.
+If you have been charged with a domestic violence offense like assault or battery in Hernando County, Sumter County, Citrus County, or the surrounding areas, including Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, and Bushnell, contact The Law Office of Ashley Aulls, P.A..
+Ashley Aulls comes from a background of successful legal professionals and has practiced law since 1996.

 He knows what it takes to build a strong and comprehensive defense while being open to the client’s needs and worries – client education and open communication.
-To schedule your initial case consultation and find out what Ashley M. Aulls, P.A. can do for your domestic violence case, call (352) 593-4115 today.
+To schedule your initial case consultation and find out what The Law Office of Ashley Aulls, P.A. can do for your domestic violence case, call (352) 593-4115 today.